xdebug/vscode-php-debug/README.md

 - `port`: The port on which to listen for XDebug (default: `9000`)
 - `stopOnEntry`: Wether to break at the beginning of the script (default: `false`)
 - `pathMappings`: A list of server paths mapping to the local source paths on your machine, see "Remote Host Debugging" below
 - `log`: Wether to log all communication between VS Code and the adapter to the debug console.
 See _Troubleshooting_ further down.
 - `ignore`: An optional array of glob patterns that errors should be ignored from (for example `**/vendor/**/*.php`)
+- `proxy`: All the settings for the proxy
+  - `allowMultipleSessions`: If the proxy should expect multiple sessions/connections or not (default: `true`)
+  - `enable`: To enable this configuration or not (default: `false`)
+  - `host`: The IP address of the proxy.
+Supports host name, IP address, or Unix domain socket.
+Ignored if xdebug.remote_connect_back is enabled.
+  - `key`: A unique key that allows the proxy to match requests to your editor (default: `vsc`)
+  - `port`: The port where the adapter will register with the the proxy (default: `9001`),
+  - `timeout`: The number of milliseconds to wait before giving up on the connection(default: `3000`)
 - `xdebugSettings`: Allows you to override XDebug's remote debugging settings to fine tuning XDebug to your needs.
 For example, you can play with `max_children` and `max_depth` to change the max number of array and object children that are retrieved and the max depth in structures like arrays and objects.
 This can speed up the debugger on slow machines.
 For a full list of feature names that can be set please refer to the [XDebug documentation][dbgp].
   - `max_children`: max number of array or object children to initially retrieve
   - `max_data`: max amount of variable data to initially retrieve.
   - `max_depth`: maximum depth that the debugger engine may return when sending arrays, hashs or object structures to the IDE.
   - `show_hidden`: This feature can get set by the IDE if it wants to have more detailed internal information on properties (eg. private members of classes, etc.) Zero means that hidden members are not shown to the IDE.

 Options specific to CLI debugging: